DAG-width is PSPACE-complete: DAG-Width and Cops and Robber Games

-\section{Preliminaries}
+\subsection{Preliminaries}

 We assume familiarity with basic concepts of graph theory and refer to~\cite{Diestel12} for background.
 All graphs in this paper are finite, directed and simple, i.e.~they do not have loops or multiple edges between the same pair of vertices.
 Undirected graphs are directed graphs with a symmetric edge relation.
 If~$G$ is a graph, then $V(G)$ is its set of vertices and $E(G)$ is its set of edges.
 For a set $X\subseteq V(G)$ we write $G[X]$ for the subgraph of~$G$ induced by~$X$ and $G-X$ for $G[V(G)\setminus X]$.
 If $X$ is a set of vertices, we write $\Reach_{G}(X)$ to denote the set of vertices reachable from a vertex in~$X$.
 If $X=\{v\}$, we write $\Reach_G(v)$.
+If $w\in Reach_G(v)$, we also write $v\le w$ and $v<w$ for the irreflexive variant.
+A \emph{root} of a graph is a vertex without incoming edges.
 A strongly connected component of a digraph~$G$ is a maximal subgraph~$C$ of~$G$ which is strongly connected, \ie~between any pair $u,v\in V(C)$ there are directed paths from~$u$ to~$v$ and from~$v$ to~$u$.
 All components considered in this paper will be strong and hence we simply write \emph{component}.